someweirdhuman/awesome_wotlk/docs/api_reference.md

 Height of a clickable **Friendly** nameplate hitbox, addons may override or break this, reload or disable/enable nameplates afterwards.<br>
 Use 0 to disable this and use default values.
-Affected by choice of `nameplateStackFriendlyMode`, which has unintuitive name.

 ## nameplateFriendlyHitboxWidth`CVar`
 Arguments: **width**`number`